EduardoOrthmann/simple-library/README.md

 You can use the API at [https://simple-library-production.up.railway.app/swagger-ui/index.html](https://simple-library-production.up.railway.app/swagger-ui/index.html).

+> **Note:** Do not forget to set the server URL in the swagger UI to https://simple-library-production.up.railway.app if needed.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development